bkoprucu/jekyll4test/_posts/2024-09-26-Risks-Of-Using-Lombok.md

 We should not assume the features offered by Lombok are not considered by them.
 Unlike Kotlin interoperability, compatibility with Lombok is rarely a consideration during Java's development.

 Furthermore, Java is not designed to prioritize concise abstractions at the expense of clarity.
 It was conceived to meet the practical industrial needs in a teamwork.
-For example, Java records can be seen as named tuples, unlike Scala's `Tuple2`, `Tuple3` etc. or Kotlin's `Pair`.
+For example, Java records are named tuples, unlike Scala's `Tuple2`, `Tuple3` etc. or Kotlin's `Pair`.

-Lombok, on the other hand, provides conciseness, leaving the responsibility entirely on users.

 **How to handle:**
 - Keep an eye on future development path of Java.
 - Use Lombok with good knowledge and consideration on Java's evolving features and philosophy.

 ## Conclusion

 We might wonder if all these risks mean we should remove Lombok from our projects.
 Doing so may not necessarily improve design or maintainability of our project.

 Many of the mentioned risks stem from our habitual, hurried coding.
-Concise code may create a sense of cleanliness and improved productivity, but compared to benefits of good sotfware design, this effect is rather small.
+Concise code may create a sense of cleanliness and improved productivity, but compared to benefits of a good design, this effect is rather small.
 No automated code generator can provide a good design consistently.

-That being said, Lombok provides a set annotations, with unrelated purposes and varying usefulness and risks.
+Lombok provides set annotations, with unrelated purposes and varying usefulness and risks.
 Therefore, we can utilize Lombok best, when we know it well and consider the risks and benefits in the context of our project and team.